-Unique to the PSR-E403 is the six track sequencer (five tracks plus one style track).
-Recording is super easy: Press SONG mode to select a song number (five user songs can be stored), press and hold the panel button corresponding to the track you want to record and press the REC button and play!
+Unique to the PSR-E403 is the six-track sequencer (five tracks plus one style track).
+The recording is super easy: Press SONG mode to select a song number (five user songs can be stored), press and hold the panel button corresponding to the track you want to record, and press the REC button and play!
 If you make a mistake and want to re-record, just repeat the same process and the old song will be overwritten.

 The Yamaha PSR-E403 has a true USB connection, so, there is no more messing with buying a MIDI to USB converter to connect to your PC or notebook.
 However, you will need to install the USB-MIDI driver that’s bundled with the Accessory CD on your computer in order to communicate with your computer and keyboard, which, is a simple process.

 The Yamaha PSR-E403 is a nice leap up from the PSR-E313.
 The assignable knobs, pitch wheel, six-track recorder, and new look are all nice touches.
-In particular, we really liked using the assignable knobs and pitch wheel for tweaking sounds in real time.
-Yamaha even added ventilation ports to the on board speakers to help reduce speaker rattle while adding more bass.
-The PSR-E403 is a great portable keyboard you can take with anywhere for composing or performing and has features that will keep you interested for a long time coming.
+In particular, we really liked using the assignable knobs and pitch wheel for tweaking sounds in real-time.
+Yamaha even added ventilation ports to the onboard speakers to help reduce speaker rattle while adding more bass.
+The PSR-E403 is a great portable keyboard you can take with you anywhere for composing or performing and has features that will keep you interested for a long time coming.